spencerc99/gather/README.md

 ### `npm run ios` fails with `CommandError: Failed to build iOS project. "xcodebuild" exited with error code 65.
 Duplicate tasks error.`

 open `ios` folder in XCode and delete duplicate ShareExtension tasks. re-run.

+### `npm run build-ios` fails with `...Gather.app/main.jsbundle does not exist.
+This must be a bug with React Native, please report it here: https://github.com/facebook/react-native/issues

+???